Restoration or establishment of improved relations between states and governments that were previously estranged.

 From the field of economics, the theory that people act rationally, that is, they try to maximize gains and minimize losses.

-In mediation, readiness means having operational and political capacity (requisite people and skills, necessary resources and institutional support, solid and durable mandate, and the right leadership
+In mediation, readiness means having operational and political capacity (requisite people and skills, necessary resources and institutional support, solid and durable mandate, and the right leaders

-A school of thought that views the international system as inherently chaotic and sees the state as the primary actor in international politics; the state’s goal is therefore the pursuit of p
+A school of thought that views the international system as inherently chaotic and sees the state as the primary actor in international politics; the state’s goal is therefore the pursuit of power t

 The long-term process by which the parties to a violent dispute build trust, learn to live cooperatively, and create a stable peace.